Oxaprozin (By mouth)

 - Medicine to treat depression (including SNRIs, SSRIs)

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, asthma, bleeding disorder, heart disease, high blood pressure, heart failure, a recent heart attack, or a history of stomach or bowel problems (including bleeding or ulcers).
+- Tell your doctor if you are breastfeeding or if you have kidney disease, liver disease, asthma, bleeding disorder, heart disease, high blood pressure, heart failure, a recent heart attack, or a history of stomach or bowel problems (including bleeding or ulcers).
 Tell your doctor if you smoke or drink alcohol.

 - This medicine may cause the following problems:

 - Increased risk of blood clots, heart attack, stroke, or heart failure

 - Stomach or bowel problems (including bleeding, ulcers, or perforation)